-The College of Science invites you to our 2017 Spring Distinguished Lecture featuring Sylvester James “Jim” Gates, Jr., a University System Regents Professor and John S. Toll Professor of Physics at the University of Maryland.
-Dr, Gates will present a free public lecture on “Why Diversity Makes For Excellent Science” on Thursday, April 27 at 5:00 p.m. with a reception to honor Dr. Gates at 4:30 p.m. in LaSells Stewart Center’s Austin Auditorium.
+The College of Science presented its 2017 Spring Distinguished Lecture featuring Sylvester James “Jim” Gates, Jr., a University System Regents Professor and John S. Toll Professor of Physics at the University of Maryland.
+The free public lecture titled “Why Diversity Makes For Excellent Science” was held on Thursday, April 27.

 Gates is the first African American to hold an endowed chair in physics at a major research institution in the United States and only the sixth person to be named a Regents Professor in the university’s history.
 He also serves as director of the Center for String and Particle Theory at the University of Maryland.
 Currently, he is a visiting professor in Brown University’s Department of Physics.

-In his talk, Gates will explore the importance of diversity to scientific progress and achievement from the viewpoint of a physicist.
-The discussion, inspired by his article published in The Scientist, “Equity Vs. Excellence: A False Dichotomy in Science and Society,” will employ scientific and historical perspectives to illuminate how fostering racial diversity and closing the equity gap in STEM fields are essential for scientific excellence and benefit society.
+In his talk, Gates explored the importance of diversity to scientific progress and achievement from the viewpoint of a physicist.
+The discussion, inspired by his article published in The Scientist, “Equity Vs. Excellence: A False Dichotomy in Science and Society,” employed scientific and historical perspectives to illuminate how fostering racial diversity and closing the equity gap in STEM fields are essential for scientific excellence and benefit society.

 Gates’ impressive career is marked by both scientific distinction and substantial contributions to education policy and STEM education advocacy.
 A world-renowned theoretical physicist, he has made original and path-breaking contributions to superstring theory, supersymmetry and supergravity.
 Gates has elevated the public’s understanding and awareness of theoretical physics by his frequent appearances on PBS’s NOVA series, an American science documentary television series, where he shares insights on string theory and Albert Einstein.